 Palerang Development Control Plan 2015

-The Palerang Development Control Plan 2015 came into effect on 27 May 2015
+The Palerang Development Control Plan 2015 came into effect on 27 May 2015.
+The most recent amendments came into effect on 8 April 2020.

 Queanbeyan Development Control Plan 2012

-- Part 3b - Secondary Dwellings in Residential Development(PDF, 434KB)
+- Part 3b - Secondary Dwellings in Residential Zones(PDF, 478KB)

-- Part 3c - Dual Occupancy, Multi Dwelling Housing and Residential Flat Building(PDF, 1MB)
+- Part 3c - Dual Occupancies, Multi Dwelling Housing and Residential Flat Buildings(PDF, 2MB)

 Googong Development Control Plan

-The amended Googong Development Control Plan commenced on 18 November 2014.
+The Googong Development Control Plan commenced on 9 December 2010.

 - Parts 1 and 2 - Preliminary and Context(PDF, 2MB)